FerEnoch/scrapper_despacho/README.md

-# Front - api w/web scrapper
+# File document web scrapper

-This project is a little job for public administration, and its intended to be a useful tool to view document files status located in public systems and registries via web scrapping.
+This project is a little job for public administration, and its intended to be a useful tool to view (only) public information about file documents located in public systems and registries via web scrapping.
+The user can login to the system using the (existing) system's credentials, upload a .csv file with the file document' numbers, and then view the file document' status, being able to do some small operations according to its current authorization in the system.

 ## Usage